ng-learn-org/ng-learn-org.github.io/_posts/2014-02-19-Simple-Directive-Improved.md

         }

         // This is the function that gets executed after Angular has compiled the html
-        // We are going to move our logic into our templare.
+        // We are going to move our logic into our template.
 Therefore, there is no need to add any logic in this function
         // link: function(scope, element, attrs) {
         // }
       }